 I want to share a super easy pumpkin pattern.
 I just made a whole bunch of these to share with my neighbors as fall gifts!
 There's no better reason to give a gift than the beginning of fall!
 These make super cute decorations in your home, and you can make them as big or as small as you'd like.
 So grab some yarn and get crocheting!

 You will need:

-Yarn of your choice (pumpkin color, stem color, and leaf color)
+3 colors of any yarn of your choice (pumpkin color, stem color, and leaf color)